Chiso Ashtray: Synopsis

-Madan, an innocent villager, arrives in Kathmandu, the capital city of Nepal with dreams in his eyes, and a heart full of fire.
-He finds courage in the ruthless city through his mentor, his love, and friends.
-But, as a Taxi Driver, he is always made to feel inferior to the ultra-modern lifestyle of Kathmandu.
-The city’s people, culture, and politics always look down on him.
+Madan, an innocent villager, arrives in Kathmandu, Nepal with dreams in his eyes, and a heart full of fire.
+As a Taxi Driver, he is feels inferior to the ultra-modern lifestyle of Kathmandu.
 In his desperation to fit in, he changes his attire, his lifestyle, and even makes new friends.
 This change however comes with dire consequences.
-Now, he is at a risk of losing his friends, his mentor, his love, and even his innocent soul.
+Now, he is at a risk of losing his friends, his mentor, his love, and even his innocence.

 Critical reception

 Shranup Tandukar from The Kathmandu Post criticized the character development of the film.
 He has claimed the problem with the film is that "we do not feel for the lead character at any point in the film".
 He has praised the cinematography, costumes, and the sound, but has criticized the way the story was told and character was developed.